Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion

-Significant efforts have been undertaken to enable cross-environment prediction, including the meta learning, foundation models and the in-context learning.
-Meta-learning approaches facilitate adaptation to unseen environments by simultaneously learning both environment-shared and environment-specific weights~\cite{kirchmeyer2022generalizing, wang2022meta, blankeinterpretable}.
-When applied to a new environment, the environment-specific weights are updated by finetuning on new data to derive a tailored predictive model.
-Another strategy involves training environment-unified foundation models through well-designed architectures and large-scale parameterization~\cite{herde2024poseidon, hao2024dpot, mccabe2024multiple}.
-These models, pretrained on massive datasets, can be further refined by finetuning on data specific to a target environment.
-Furthermore, in-context learning methods aim for generalization by leveraging illustrative predictive examples from the new environment~\cite{yang2023context, chen2024data}.
-However, these approaches emphasize acquiring generalizability from finetuning or contexts, yet overlooking the intrinsic connection between the predictive model and the physical environment.
-If the governing equation $f$ is known, a numerical solver can provide zero-shot predictions for any environmental condition $e$.
-This highlights a crucial insight: explicitly modeling the conditional dependence $p(\theta | e)$ of the predictive model $f_{\theta,e}$ on environments $e$ is key to achieving effective cross-environment prediction.
+Significant efforts have been undertaken to enable cross-environment prediction.
+Meta-learning approaches facilitate adaptation to unseen environments by simultaneously learning both environment-shared weights and environment-specific contexts~\citep{kirchmeyer2022generalizing, wang2022meta, blankeinterpretable}.
+When applied to a new environment, the environment-specific contexts are tuned on new data to compose or modulate a tailored predictive model.
+Another strategy is to train environment-unified foundation models through well-designed architectures and large-scale parameterization~\citep{herde2024poseidon, hao2024dpot, mccabe2024multiple, yang2023context, chen2024data}.
+These models, pretrained on massive datasets, can be partially refined by finetuning on data specific to a target environment.
+However, from a model weight perspective, the essence of these methods only permit adaptation within a small, expert-specified subset of weights.
+This approach restricts the model's ability to represent the true, complex manifold of expert weights across diverse environments.
+Moreover, the heavy reliance on gradient-based refinement or massive backbones renders existing paradigms less feasible for real-world scientific applications where data is scarce or deployment occurs on hardware-constrained platforms~\citep{azizzadenesheli2024neural}.
+A more fundamental path is to directly generating the complete model weights $\theta$ via modeling the conditional distribution $p(\theta | e)$ (Figure~\ref{fig:intro}).